-Melbourne attacker inspired by Islamic State: Australian police
+Melbourne knife attacker inspired by Islamic State, police say

-MELBOURNE (Reuters) - A man who set fire to a gas-laden truck in the center of Melbourne and fatally stabbed one person before he was shot by police was inspired by Islamic State but did not have direct links with the group, Australian police said on Saturday.
+MELBOURNE (Reuters) - A Somali-born man who set fire to a truck laden with gas cylinders in the center of Melbourne and fatally stabbed one person was inspired by Islamic State but did not have direct links with the group, Australian police said on Saturday.

 Police identified the man responsible for Friday’s attack as 30-year-old Hassan Khalif Shire Ali and said he was radicalized and inspired by the militant group’s propaganda.
-The Somalia-born man died of his wounds in hospital.
+He was shot by police and died in hospital.

-Police said Shire Ali’s Australian passport was canceled in 2015 after an intelligence report he planned to travel to Syria, but an assessment was made that whilst he had radical views, he posed no threat to national security.
+Police said Shire Ali’s Australian passport was canceled in 2015 after an intelligence report he planned to travel to Syria, but an assessment was made that while he had radical views, he posed no threat to national security.

-Shire Ali’s brother was arrested in a dramatic raid last November.
-Police said then they believed he was an Islamic State sympathizer and was planning an attack Melbourne’s central Federation Square on New Year’s Eve in 2017.
-He is in jail awaiting trial.

-Islamic State had claimed responsibility for Friday’s attack, without providing any evidence.
+Islamic State had claimed responsibility for the attack, which came two days before Remembrance Day, marking 100 years since the end of World War One, without providing any evidence.

 “I think it is fair to say he (Shire Ali) was inspired.
 He was radicalized,” Australian Federal Police Acting Deputy Commissioner Ian McCartney told reporters in Melbourne.